edwinyjlim/edwinyjlim.github.io/posts/stytch-sdk.md

 Tech teams spend thousands of hours planning, building, and maintaining their own authentication codebase.
 And in spite of all that effort, everything can still go wrong.
 [Security threats are always popping up](https://stytch.com/blog/password-reuse-is-a-cybersecurity-threat/).
 [Session and user management grow in scale and complexity](https://gupta-bless.medium.com/session-management-issues-and-their-testing-5cb910016bb0).
 [Password-based logins are becoming a painful and outdated experience for users to deal with](https://stytch.com/blog/building-the-future-of-authentication/).
 The list of problems keeps growing and your development time limited.

 Let Stytch handle authentication, so you can get back to what matters -- building your application.
-The Stytch platform will improve security, streamline infrastructure, and create seamless user experiences.
+The Stytch platform will improve security, streamline infrastructure, and create friction-free user experiences.

 The <b class="text-p-color">Stytch SDKs</b> can save you thousands of hours of development.